vonsbuffet/vousbuffet/README.md

 # To Start

-Try creating a startup routine that initializes your VBC'c.

 Use vbcc.Be and vbcc.Vee calls, to create everything you need to get up and running.

-Start with a large 'empty' float array, and an iterator. (once you know your order, you will know how big to make the array)

 Explore VBCc->Be branches to decide on what floats you need to make it do what you want.
 </br>Explore VBCc->Vee branches the same way.